* Euro weak near 3-month low vs dollar on Cyprus problems

 demand was hampered by worries about Cyprus.

-Against sterling, which is currently being bought as a
+Against sterling, which is often bought as a shelter in

-shelter in times of heightened uncertainty in the euro zone, the
+times of heightened uncertainty in the euro zone, the euro

 The euro also retreated against the Swiss franc, dropping